sulfierry/loki/MLmodel/spark/README.md

 - Calculate and report key metrics such as class ratio, entropy of the distribution, and the coefficient of variation to assess the balance and diversity of the dataset.
 - Save outputs and filtered datasets for further processing, ensuring that data with specific characteristics are excluded from analysis to maintain dataset integrity.

 This class is designed to precede data preprocessing and machine learning tasks in the pipeline, ensuring that the input data for model training in `FormatFile` and `SparkML` classes is well-prepared and balanced.
 It is especially useful in scenarios where class imbalance could bias the results of machine learning models, providing initial insights and adjustments before deep analysis.

-The execution sequence in the overall pipeline is as follows:
-1. **CheckBalance**: Ensures data balance and integrity.
-2. **FormatFile**: Handles data conversion and preparation for machine learning.
-3. **SparkML**: Conducts machine learning model training and evaluation.

 The `CheckBalance` class not only prepares the data but also sets the stage for robust and fair machine learning model development by addressing potential biases in the dataset upfront.